NREL/resstock/docs/visualizations/README.md

 ## Regenerating the visualizations

 The projects will change over time.
-To regenerate the visualizations for all projects, run the `regenerate_visualizations.ipynb`.
+To regenerate the visualizations for all projects, run `regenerate_visualizations.ipynb`.
 This script will execute all the visualization scripts in this folder.

 ### Visualization scripts: